-Early identification and treatment of developmental concerns are essential for young children to be able to enter school ready to learn and prevent the need for more intensive services later in life.
-In the United States, about 15% of children under age six have moderate risk for developmental delays, yet only 2% of zero through two-year-olds and 5% of three through five-year-olds with delays receive treatment.
-Many children with developmental concerns do not receive their first screening or treatment until after they enter school, when interventions tend to be less effective and more expensive.
-17
+By age three, there can be large disparities in development that, without significant remediation and response, are directly linked to suppressing healthy growth, social and emotional development and educational success.16 Early identification and treatment of developmental concerns are essential for young children to be able to enter school ready to learn and prevent the need for more intensive services later in life.
+In the United States, about 15% of children age five and under have moderate risk for developmental delays, yet only 2% of zero through two-year-olds and 5% of three through five-year-olds with delays receive treatment.17 Many children with developmental concerns do not receive their first screening or treatment until after they enter school, when interventions tend to be less effective and more expensive.18

 Several First 5 San Diego programs offer developmental screenings, assessments and treatment services (such as speech and language, occupational and physical therapies) to address the developmental needs of young children.
 Specialized classes and one-on-one coaching for parents or caregivers are also offered to teach families how to support their child's healthy development at home.
 It is First 5 San Diego's goal to expand screenings across multiple settings, such as pediatrician offices and preschools, to ensure that all children in San Diego County have regular developmental checkups before entering kindergarten.
-Collectively, HDS, KidSTART, F5FS, QPI, MSP and Mi Escuelita screened 16,362 children and identified 3,954 with developmental concerns.
-Developmental treatment was provided through HDS, QPI and KidSTART to 6,652 children, including those who were screened and referred to First 5 San Diego programs for treatment by other providers (Figure 2.6).
+Collectively, HDS, KidSTART, F5FS, QPI, MSP and Mi Escuelita screened 16,351 children and identified 3,981 with developmental concerns.
+Developmental treatment was provided through HDS, QPI and KidSTART to 6,792 children, including those who were screened and referred to First 5 San Diego programs for treatment by other providers (Figure 2.6).